durhambn/DurhamHollisWillis-MidtermElectionApp/README.md

          mysql> UPDATE VOTERS SET created="2019-04-05 17:21:49" WHERE username=<Your Username Here>;
          ```
          (The username is shown to you after registering a voter and is supplied in the console as well.
 This will enable the voter to vote and tell the database that more than 24 hours have elapsed.
 Note: Any time can be used in the created date as long as it is 24 hours before the current time.)
-   * At current the default Admin login is:
+   * At current the default Admin login is set up by reading from a file labeled admin.txt
-      * username: admin
-      * password: admin